icopy-site/awesome/docs/awesome/awesome-foss-apps.md

 * c, c++, lua
 * GPLv2 License

 > The Battle for Wesnoth is a turn-based tactical strategy game with a high fantasy theme.
 It features single player and online multiplayer combat.
-Its GUI and gameplay graphics are impressive as well as its multi-platform support (https://github.com/johnfaucett/awesome-foss-apps/blob/master/it even builds on NaCL).
+Its GUI and gameplay graphics are impressive as well as its multi-platform support (it even builds on NaCL).
 It has clean, well-coded examples of pretty much everything a game developer would want to know, from a an embedded lua scripting engine, to a dialog and GUI system, to a c++ test suite and cross-platform builds.

 ## License